 - The agreement was the product of fraud, intimidation, or overreaching by a party with marital authority.

 - Both parties made a mistake with a particular fact (such as the value of a home or property)

 - One party made a mistake or misrepresentation and then concealed it from the other.

 The courts will review all of the pertinent facts of the case during your petition, and alter your existing marital settlement agreement if they find the settlement to be unjust, oppressive or inequitable.

 Contact Our Morristown Post-Divorce Judgment Relief and Modification Attorneys Today

 At the Morristown Law Office of Jacobs Berger, our family law attorneys have extensive experience helping clients across Chatham, Mendham, Morris Plains, Harding, Chester, Morristown, and surrounding areas to seek relief from unfair judgments and settlement agreements.
 Practicing exclusively family law, our attorneys are intimately familiar with the modification process, and how to successfully petition the courts in order to protect you from unfair and oppressive divorce agreements.

-To speak with one of our attorneys today in a free and confidential consultation regarding modifying or seeking relief from your divorce judgment, please contact us online or through our Morristown office at (973) 718-7705.
+To speak with one of our attorneys today in a confidential consultation regarding modifying or seeking relief from your divorce judgment, please contact us online or through our Morristown office at (973) 718-7705.